search instagram arrow-down

 img_4313

-Some of the participants in the video
+Above, some of the participants in the video.

 This powerful two – minute video brings together young and older volunteers from all walks of life.
 They are hypnotized into believing they can no longer read or write.
 How do they cope?
 How would you cope?